vi/websocat/doc/clihelp.md

       --enable-sslkeylog
           When built with rustls, write encryption information to a files based on `SSLKEYLOGFILE` environment variable to assist decrypting traffic for analysis

+      --bind-before-connect <BIND_BEFORE_CONNECT>
+          Bind outgoing TCP socket to this address and/or port prior to connecting to the destination

   -h, --help
           Print help (see a summary with '-h')